microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-02.md

 - **Give Examples**: Provide some examples of what you are looking for which can help Copilot grasp the context and the specific pattern you're aiming for.

+Practice these techniques with GitHub Copilot by either refining your Quote of the Day app or experimenting freely in your IDE.

 ## Success Criteria
 You will have successfully completed this challenge when you:

 1. Demonstrate the differences before and after leveraging prompt engineering techniques.
+You should be able to demonstrate all three scenarios.

 ## Learning Resources
 - [GitHub Copilot Documentation](https://docs.github.com/en/copilot)